What you can expect when you refer a patient to Arduna:

 - Minimum 5 years professional experience

-- Specialised training (couple therapy, child & adolescent therapy, family therapy, addiction therapy, sex therapy)
+- Specialised training (couple therapy, child & adolescent therapy, family therapy, CBT)

 A letter from Arduna confirming the details of your patient’s appointment, including the name of the therapist.
 This letter can be kept in your patient’s file, enabling you to obtain feedback on progress at subsequent patient’s visits.